Why Women with a High-Achieving Personality, Big Lives, & Big Goals Secretly Struggle with an Unhealthy Relationship with Food (And How to Change It)!

 It’s a vicious cycle.

-You tie your WORTH to these things.
+Many women tie their worth to these things.

-I LOVE YOU, strong woman.
+I want you to know something: I LOVE YOU, strong woman.
 I AM YOU, strong woman.

 This cycle doesn’t have to continue.